nightmode/feri/README.md

 * Clean, Build, and Watch
 * Command Line and API
 * Concatenate
-* GIF, JPG, and PNG
+* GIF, JPG, PNG, and SVG
 * HTML, CSS, and JavaScript
 * Linux, macOS, and Windows
 * Markdown